learn-co-curriculum/dsc-curriculum-guidelines/master-solution-branch-splitter/README.md

 ![Garden of Forking Paths](Garden-of-Forking-Paths.jpg)

+A one-step procedure to update DS Curriculum.
+Edit the notebook on the `curriculum` branch, commit, run this script.
+That's it.

 ## Prerequisites
 * Clone this repository to your local machine
-* The lesson repository being updated must have a branch called `curriculum` containing a jupyter-notebook `index.ipynb` file
+* The lesson repository being updated must have a branch called `curriculum` containing a jupyter-notebook `index.ipynb` file (All lessons on the v2 track should have one).
 * Code cells containing solution-only code should be "tagged" as such.
 To do this add the following comment anywhere in the the cell:
 ```
 # __SOLUTION__